 I am currently out of the office on my holiday – I’m probably drunk somewhere in a bar in Spain.
 See you when I get back.

-Vacation Email Message Examples
+Vacation Email Message Examples for 2023

 Now that you know what you should and shouldn’t include, how do you go about crafting the perfect out-of-office vacation message?